MotusanGroup/bhelpful/README.md

 ## The API

-There's not much here.
-There are three public members on the Bhelpful instance:
+The Bhelpful instance has three public members:
 * *initialize* : fetches help resources and calls the initialized callback when complete.
 Generally, this is only called once to initialize the help.
 * *createRenderers* : called from the anonymous function in the help resources file.
 It takes the help resources object and invokes the renderers for each help resource.
 Generally, this is only called once to initialize the help.
 * *getFilteredContent* : this method takes a help resource and a context as arguments and returns a Promise that resolves to the content that will be displayed for that resource.
 The context specifies any values that may be needed when evaluating the conditions.
 First, for each help item, each condition in the if array is evaluated.
 If any conditions on a help item fail, the content of that item will not be rendered.
 If all conditions pass, it will check for either a text or a url property and retrieve the content accordingly.
 (If both are present, text is used.)
 Finally, all text for all help items whose conditions passed is merged into a single help text.